-Per our Stewardship Policy (page 5), our decision to engage with a company is two-fold, topical and practical.
+Per our Stewardship Policy, our decision to engage with a company is two-fold, topical and practical.
 In particular, we priorities companies to engage with based on the following considerations, assessing the connection between issuers and sustainability outcomes:

 - "The role the issuer plays in creating or exacerbating the risk to be addressed" (e.g., for a climate change engagement, whether the company is a heavy GHG emitter); - 'The importance of the issue for the company and the industry in which the company operates'.
-In practice, as an illustration: - On thematic engagement linked to gender diversity, we engage with companies among top exposures of our equity portfolios and for which we identify a gap between the level of gender diversity on the board of directors and the expectations of our governance and voting policy.
+Per our Stewardship Policy (page 5), we undertake three main types of engagement: engagement related to corporate governance and voting, thematic engagement, and engagement linked to ESG performance.